Songs A to Cl

 Brandy from the Wood

 The Swansea Canal boatmen brought coal down from the Upper Valley, via a flight of locks near Maliphant Street to the old North Dock, now filled in and converted to a shopping precinct.
-In the dock they would meet boats from France which would take coal back with them.
-They brought in pit-prop timbers for the mines, but unofficially also brought casks of brandy, which the boatmen would sell on to the big houses of the mine-owners at a nice profit for everyone, except the Revenue men.
+In the dock they would meet ships from France which would take coal back with them.
+They brought in pit-prop timbers for the mines, but also brought casks of brandy, which the boatmen would sell on to the big houses of the mine-owners at a nice profit for everyone, except the Revenue men.
 No-one was ever caught at this trade.
 The French Cochon Noir and Welsh Mochyn Du both, of course, mean Black Pig.

 Bronze and Brass